BALDURSGATE-3/BALDURSGATE-3/README.md

 </p>

 <p align="center">
-  creds to @MentalLobotomy for the graphic .
+credits to @MentalLobotomy for the graphic .

 <p align="center">
   <a href="https://github.com/kittinan/spotify-github-profile">